Denise Bauer: Ambassador to France

-In June 2021, it was reported that President Joe Biden would nominate Bauer to serve as the United States ambassador to France and Monaco.
-On July 9, 2021, President Biden nominated Bauer to serve as the United States Ambassador to France.
+In June 2021, it was reported that President Joe Biden would nominate Bauer to serve as the United States Ambassador to France and Monaco.
+On July 9, 2021, President Biden formally nominated her.
 On September 15, 2021, a hearing on her nomination was held before the Senate Foreign Relations Committee.
 On October 19, 2021, her nomination was reported favorably out of committee.
 The United States Senate confirmed her on December 18, 2021, by voice vote.
 She was sworn in on December 23, 2021.
 She presented her credentials to President Emmanuel Macron on February 5, 2022.
+In 2025, President Emmanuel Macron awarded her the rank of Commander in the French National Order of the Legion of Honor.

 Ambassador to Monaco

 Bauer presented her credentials to Prince Albert II on September 29, 2022.

 Personal life

-Bauer is married to attorney Steven M. Bauer, who is of counsel in the firm of Latham & Watkins in San Francisco.
+Bauer is married to attorney Steven M. Bauer, who is a retired litigation partner in the firm of Latham & Watkins in San Francisco.
 They have two daughters, Katherine and Natalie.
 She speaks French.